 Margin stream temperature data collected by YCWA is the most comprehensive source of margin temperature information in the areas potentially affected by the Project.
-YCWA collected data at four locations from July 2012 to September 2014.
-Details regarding the margin water temperature monitoring locations are provided in Table 3.3.2-15.
+YCWA collected data at 16 sites along four transects from July 2012 to September 2013.
+Details regarding margin water temperature monitoring locations are provided in Table 3.3.2-15.